rsfarzo/cloud-storage/README_TOO.md

 4. Active Storage declare one or many (array) attached file/s.
 There is no column defined on the model side (no migration), Active Storage takes care of the mapping between your records and the attachment.
 IF we wanted a model reference to AS, then CarrierWave with Cloudinary.

-  a.
-Add to your model file, such at Post.rb or User.rb, several possibilities:
+  - Add to your model file, such at Post.rb or User.rb, several possibilities:
 ```
   # one image @ AWS:
   has_one_attached :image, service: :amazon